Modernizing Landscapes: New Histories of Development and the Environment between Europe and the World

 22 October 2021

-The first Annual Pierre du Bois Doctoral Workshop, organized by the Graduate Institute in partnership with the Pierre du Bois Foundation, will take place at Maison de la Paix on 22 October 2021 on the topic of “Modernizing Landscapes: New Histories of Development and the Environment between Europe and the World”.
-PhD organizers of the workshop are Mona Bieling, Ahmad Fahoum, Simon Lobach, and Michele Sollai.
-The workshop will consist of presentations by doctoral students who will receive feedback by the three invited experts Antoine Acker, Emily Brownell and Helen Curry.
-In addition, a session on career development and a roundtable on the History of Development and the Environment are planned.
+The first Annual Pierre du Bois Doctoral Workshop, organized by the Graduate Institute in partnership with the Pierre du Bois Foundation, took place at Maison de la Paix on 22 October 2021 on the topic of “Modernizing Landscapes: New Histories of Development and the Environment between Europe and the World”.
+PhD organizers of the workshop were Mona Bieling, Ahmad Fahoum, Simon Lobach, and Michele Sollai.
+The workshop consisted of presentations by doctoral students and feedback from the three invited experts Antoine Acker, Emily Brownell and Helen Curry.
+In addition, the workshop included a session on career development and a roundtable on the History of Development and the Environment.

 Over the last few decades, history-writing has increasingly integrated the non-human factor as a driving force of events.
 Historical events are recognized to be importantly shaped by long-term biological, climatological and geological developments.
 From Braudel’s longue durée, to Chakrabarty’s climate-induced crisis of civilization, non-human systems in contemporary history-writing are more than a background for human actors.
 Environmental components, such as landscapes, animals and pathogens are increasingly taking the centre stage as full-fledged historical subjects.

 Landscapes ranging from tropical forests to deserts have existed in symbiotic relationships with their inhabitants since long before colonisation.
 In fact, local ways of life, agricultural practices, and other uses of the environment, were often more productive in the long run than was perceived by incoming colonial powers.
 These landscapes developed their own histories and dynamics before and beyond the interaction with colonial rule and related modernising interventions.